nestauk/discovery_generative_ai/README.md

 ```

 ### How to install this project
-Assuming you have installed `pyenv` and `poetry` as described above, you can now install this project:
+1. Assuming you have installed `pyenv` and `poetry` as described above, you can now install this project:

 ```bash
 make init
 ```

-Activate the virtual environment:
+2. Activate the virtual environment:

 ```bash
 source .venv/bin/activate
 ```

+3. Add the secrets to the environment.
+   1. Add your OpenAI API key to the `.env` file.
+See `.env.example` for an example.
+   2. The streamlit app is password-protected.
+You can either remove the password requirement from `app.py` or create a `.streamlit/secrets.toml` file and add `password='<MYPASSWORD>'`.

 ## TODO